mrinmoy-khamrui/product/README.md

 •	BONUS: Accepts an HTTP PUT request at the same path (/products/{id}), containing a JSON request body similar to the GET response, and updates the product’s price in the data store.

 # Build:
 Make sure JAVA_HOME points to JDK 11 before running maven build.
-This application can built as a spring boot fat JAR or a docker image using jib-maven-plugin which creates efficient layered docker image for spring boot apps.
+This application can be built as a spring boot fat JAR or a docker image using jib-maven-plugin which creates efficient layered docker image for spring boot apps.

 ## To build spring boot fat JAR.
 It will also run all the tests: